Governador Jorge Teixeira de Oliveira International Airport

 The airport is operated by Vinci SA.

 Some of its facilities are shared with the Porto Velho Air Force Base of the Brazilian Air Force.

 History

 The airport was opened on 16 April 1969 as a replacement for Caiari Airport, which was then closed.
-The airport has been operated by Infraero since 1979 and in 2002 it was granted international status.
+The airport was operated by Infraero between 1979 and 2021.
+In 2002 it was granted international status.

 Previously operated by Infraero, on April 7, 2021 Vinci SA won a 30-year concession to operate the airport.

 Airlines and destinations

+Statistics

+Following is the number of passenger, aircraft and cargo movements at the airport, according to Infraero (2007-2021) and Vinci (2022-2023) reports:

 Access

 The airport is located 7 km from downtown Porto Velho.